simonscmap/Data_Submission_FileStruc_Doc/README.md

     * Required: Yes
     * Constraint: Less than 50 characters
-    * Example: 1.0
+    * Example: 2020-06-22
 <br/><br/>

 <a id="dataset_make"></a>
 + **dataset_make<sup>*</sup>**<br/>
-This is a required field specifying a broad production category for the dataset (also referred to as `dataset make`).
-It can only have a single value from a fixed set of options (observation, model, assimilation, laboratory) which are described below.
-This field will greatly help to find the data at CMAP by categorizing them according to their make class.
+This is a required field that provides a broad category description of how a dataset was produced (also referred to as `dataset make`).
+Each dataset has a single descriptor from a fixed set of options (observation, model, assimilation, laboratory), which are described below.
+This field will help in discovery of data in CMAP by categorizing datasets according to their make class.
 Please contact us if you believe your dataset make is not consistent with any of the values below:<br/>

     * **Observation**: refers to any in-situ or remote sensing measurements such as measurements made during a cruise expedition, data from an in-situ sensor, or satellite observations.
-Observations made at laboratory settings (culture experiments) have their distinct category and do not fall in this category.
+Observations made as part of laboratory experiments <!--- Mohammad: to consider - should we include experiments conducted at sea such as on-deck incubation experiments -->  or at-sea experiments have their distinct category and do not fall in this category.

-    * **Model**: refers to the outputs of the numerical simulations.
+    * **Model**: refers to the outputs of numerical simulations.

-    * **Assimilation**: refers to the products that are a blend of observations and numerical models.
+    * **Assimilation**: refers to  products that are a blend of observations and numerical models.

-    * **Laboratory**: refers to the observations made in a laboratory setting such as culture experiment results.
+    * **Laboratory**: refers to the observations made in a laboratory setting such as culture experiment results. <!--- comment for Mohammad: if we include at-sea experiments, this "make" could be Experimental (or Experiments). -->
 <br/><br/>